mozilla/kitsune/docs/searchchapter.rst

     Elastic specific tests so we're not spending a ton of time indexing things we're not using.

-``ES_FLUSH_BULK_EVERY``

-    Defaults to 100.

-    We do bulk indexing meaning we queue up a bunch and then push them through all at the same time.
-This requires memory to queue them, so if you've got low memory, dropping this value to something lower (but still greater than 1) could help.

 ``ES_TIMEOUT``

     Defaults to 5.